Managing weight-related infertility & pregnancy complications

 Recommendations for pregnancy and delivery

 Maternity care facilities should have well-defined pathways for the care and management of pregnant women with obesity.
-In some cases, this may mean that a women needs to be transferred to an alternative hospital that has appropriately experienced health care staff and bariatric equipment to care for pregnant women.43
+In some cases, this may mean that a woman needs to be transferred to an alternative hospital that has appropriately experienced health care staff and bariatric equipment to care for pregnant women2228 This is particularly the case for over with a body mass index >50k/m2.

-Women with obesity and their offspring have increased risks of congenital abnormalities, fetal growth restriction and macrosomia.
-Ultrasound assessment is less accurate in women with obesity than women of normal weight, but may be superior to clinical assessment.44 A third trimester fetal growth ultrasound should be offered to all women with obesity.45
+There can be challenges with the assessment and monitoring of pregnant women living with obesity.
+Ultrasound visualisation may be poor and the assessment less accurate in women with obesity,22 but is likely superior to clinical assessment.49 A third trimester fetal growth ultrasound should be offered to all women with obesity.50

 Post-partum recommendations

-Women who are obese prior to pregnancy are more likely to gain excessive weight in pregnancy and to maintain this additional weight in the long term.
-Women with obesity should aim to return to their pre-pregnancy weight within 12–18 months of delivery.47
+Women living with obesity should continue to be offered dietary and physical activity care to support their health and weight management, including being informed of the benefits of weight loss between pregnancies or limiting further weight gain.1828 Women living with obesity prior to pregnancy are more likely to gain excessive weight in pregnancy and to maintain this additional weight in the long term.53 Recommendations advise that women living with obesity aim to return to their pre-pregnancy weight within 12-18 months of delivery.46